-The average weight of an 18-wheeler truck is 40,000 pounds, or 20 tons.
+The average weight of an 18-wheeler truck is 40,000 pounds or 20 tons.
 It is no surprise that many people feel uncomfortable driving alongside these vehicles.
 When semi trucks are involved in traffic accidents, the results can be catastrophic.
-Unfortunately, even careful and responsible drivers are not always able to prevent collisions with large trucks- it’s especially difficult when they are fatigued.
+Unfortunately, even careful and responsible drivers cannot always prevent collisions with large trucks- it’s especially difficult when fatigued.

 If you or someone you know has been involved in an accident with an 18-wheeler, the trucking company may be liable for your losses.
-Depending on the circumstances surrounding the accident, you may be entitled to financial compensation.
+Depending on the accident’s circumstances, you may be entitled to financial compensation.
 Contact the Oklahoma City trucking company negligence attorneys at the Abel Law Firm to discuss your case.
 Call (405) 239-7046 today to schedule a free initial consultation.

 Trucking Company Responsibilities

-Trucking companies are responsible for maintaining their vehicles and monitoring their workers, so as to ensure the safety of the general public.
+Trucking companies are responsible for maintaining their vehicles and monitoring their workers to ensure the general public’s safety.
 A trucking company may be liable for accidents caused by negligent actions such as:

 Failure to Maintain Vehicles

-Almost every aspect pertaining to the maintenance and repair of commercial trucks or 18-wheelers is regulated by the U.S. Federal Motor Carrier Safety Administration (FMCSA).
-Truckers are required by law to maintain and upkeep their vehicle by performing regular inspections to make certain that their truck is safe for continued operation.
+Almost every aspect of the maintenance and repair of commercial trucks or 18-wheelers is regulated by the U.S. Federal Motor Carrier Safety Administration (FMCSA).
+Truckers are required by law to maintain and upkeep their vehicle by performing regular inspections to ensure their truck is safe for continued operation.
 A driver must not operate a truck if defects or damages render the vehicle unsafe.

 Initially, it may seem like these types of accidents are rare, but the reality is much different.
-A majority of the parts located on an 18-wheeler are only rated for operation at certain and loose this rating when that speed is exceeded.
-This means that when a truck driver speeds past a part’s speed rating they risk causing serious equipment failure.
-The most often equipment to fail is the 18-wheeler’s tires, with a large majority of accidents being the result of a tire blowout.
+A majority of the parts located on an 18-wheeler are only rated for operation at certain and lose this rating when that speed is exceeded.
+This means that when a truck driver speeds past a part’s speed rating, they risk causing serious equipment failure.
+The most often equipment to fail is the 18-wheeler’s tires, with many accidents resulting from a tire blowout.

-There are several things that could render trucking equipment faulty including:
+Several things could render trucking equipment faulty, including:

 - Malfunction electronics